nickrallison/obs-std/test_vaults/reference_linked_noself/memory_leak.md

 ### 4. Testing:
    Develop extensive testing procedures to ensure all memory allocations are matched with appropriate deallocations.
 Stress tests and performance tests can help expose leaks under load conditions.

 In summary, managing memory efficiently is vital for maintaining the performance and reliability of applications written in languages that require manual memory management.
-By understanding the causes of memory leaks and employing strategies to detect and prevent them, developers can significantly enhance the stability of their codebases.
+By understanding the causes of memory leaks and employing strategies to detect and prevent them, developers can significantly enhance the [[lti_system_stability.md|stability]] of their codebases.